gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 ## Before participant arrives

+1. Check to see if there have been any cancellations.

 ### Vision Screening Preparation

- - Child/Adult
+Materials for vision screening are stored on the table next to Andrea's office.

-   - Make sure the black tape is on the floor 10ft from the HVOT Snellen Acuity Chart
+- Make sure the black tape is on the floor 10ft from the HOVT Snellen Acuity Chart
 - Place Stereo Acuity Test on table
-      - Where stored?
 - Place Color Vision Test on table (adult only)
-      - Where stored

 ### Monitor

 - Turn on the **CRT monitor** in 503B.
+503B is the small testing room inside 503.
-The button is in the back.
+The button for the monitor is in the back.

 ### Computer(s)